hmslima/sambahsacompletegrammar/sambahsa.md

 TIME
 ====

-To indicate the day of a month, we put the “dien” vefore the cardinal number of the date,
+To indicate the day of a month, we put the “dien” before the cardinal number of the date,

 []{#anchor-212}Dien quar jul mil septcent septgim six, ia Uniet Stats